UniExeterRSE/intro-version-control/_episodes/05_making_repos.md

 Below we outline simplified steps for creating a new repository on your personal GitHub account, which will be adequate for this course.
-Full instructions for creating respositories on GitHub can be found at
+Full instructions for creating repositories on GitHub can be found at
 <https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository>.
 In what follows, accept the default options on GitHub unless we specify otherwise.